VeniceUnleashed/VU-Docs/content/vext/guides/concepts.md

 ### Vectors

 The other sequence is a vector.
 In the documentation it's shown as `TypeName[]`.
-In VEXT scripts these sequence are NOT tables, but work in similar ways.
+In VEXT scripts these sequences are NOT tables, but work in similar ways.
 A major difference is that they don't have to be continuous (i.e. a vector can contain items that are `nil`).
 They can still be accessed and iterated similarly to lua tables but cannot be manipulated using the [table](http://www.lua.org/manual/5.4/manual.html#6.6) lua library.
 Instead, they have their own helper methods for manipulating them:

 - `add(value)`: Adds a new value to the end of the vector, similar to `table.insert(...)`.
 Usage: `someVector:add(newValue)`
 - `insert(index, value)`: Inserts a value at the specified index.
 Usage: `someVector:insert(2, newValue)`